 Flashback Cut: Anybody who claims the Tome of Eternal Darkness spontaneously experiences quick moments in the histories of previous and future owners; it may be a quick representation of their reading the Tome.

 Flash Forward: Due to the game's Anachronic Order, the aforementioned Flashback Cut is sometimes about a character from the chronological future.
 May lead to moments of Fridge Logic.
-For example, Michael Edwards' chapter comes just after Edward Roivas', the last page of which representing his murder 48 years later.
-Michael sees this, then meets Roivas shortly before his death, and he won't warn him.
+For example, Michael's chapter comes just after Edward's, the last page of which representing his murder 48 years later.
+Michael sees this, then meets Edward shortly before his death, and he won't warn him.

-Go Mad from the Revelation: Inverted in that looking at monsters has no ill effects, it's when they discover you that it goes to crap, your sanity can be drained if you never even look at one.
-Also, Maximilian's sanity was already suspect before he discovered plotting bone thieves.
+Go Mad from the Revelation: Inverted in that looking at monsters has no ill effects.
+It's when they discover you that it goes to crap, as your sanity can be drained if you never even look at one.
+Also, Maximillian's sanity was already suspect before he discovered plotting bonethieves.

 Good Morning, Crono: Although Alex starts the game fighting an infinite number of zombies in a nightmare before she actually gets around to waking up.

 Guest Star Party Member: With 11 guest stars.
-Since this isn't an RPG, there's no party involved, but the game hits most portions of the trope regardless.
+Since this isn't an RPG, there's no party involved, but the game hits most portions of this regardless.

 Guide Dang It: The Lost Forever items, especially the Mantorok rune, which is easy to miss, but only in the sense that the game doesn't prevent you from progressing without it.
 Some of the codices that give you the names of the runes and the formulae can be this.
 Even knowing that a rune codex or spell scroll will always be in the first chapter that requires the spell's use isn't always enough to know where to find the exact spider web that covers the tablet is.

 Guns Are Worthless: Averted, once you start controlling characters who exist in an era where gunpowder weapons are used, anyway.
 Not only that, but playable characters from eras where guns are used tend to be the ones who survive their chapter.
-World War One era Peter Jacob survived to a ripe old age.
-Edward Roivas, though eventually killed by a Guardian many years after his venture, did survive his initial encounters and lived on to be the go-to guy if you had one of the MacGuffins.
-Dr. Lindsey from the Eighties survived, Michael Edwards of the Gulf War successfully delivered the MacGuffin to Edward and is still alive at the end of his chapter (though his eventual fate is left ambiguous), and of course, Alex Roivas survives in all the endings of the game.
+World War One era Peter survived to a ripe old age.
+Edward, though eventually killed by a Guardian many years after his venture, did survive his initial encounters and lived on to be the go-to guy if you had one of the MacGuffins.
+Lindsey from the 1980s survived, Michael of the Gulf War successfully delivered the MacGuffin to Edward and is still alive at the end of his chapter (though his eventual fate is left ambiguous), and of course, Alex survives in all the endings of the game.